genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 ```

 :::info verify function
 The `verify` block you see above is part of the validation helper provided by the Platform to make it easier to verify conditions against the database.
-Outside of the `verify` block, you can write any Kotlin code to validate whatever you want to.
+Outside the `verify` block, you can write any Kotlin code to validate whatever you want to.
 :::

-### Exercise 4.2: adding onValidate to event handlers
+### Exercise 4.2: adding onValidate to eventHandler blocks
 :::info ESTIMATED TIME
 20 mins
 :::
-Add the same verification `onValidate` as in TRADE_INSERT to the TRADE_MODIFY event handler.
+Add the same verification `onValidate` as in TRADE_INSERT to the TRADE_MODIFY eventHandler block.

 Implement and test the back end with Console or Postman.
 To do that, see the [Day 2 example](../../../getting-started/developer-training/training-content-day2/#api-testing-with-auto-generated-rest-endpoints).
 Basically, you should create a POST request using the URL *http://localhost:9064/EVENT_TRADE_MODIFY*, as well as setting the header accordingly (header with SOURCE_REF and SESSION_AUTH_TOKEN).